Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Only rhyme if you can do it well

 In recent years, many children’s book editors have advised against rhyming in your book.
-That’s because it’s quite difficult to rhyme well, and children's book agents are able to spot a bad or derivative rhyme from a mile away.
+That’s because it can be difficult to rhyme without sounding halfhearted or derivative, and children's book agents can spot a bad rhyme from a mile away.

-However, if you are a master of the perfectly unexpected rhyme, then it can go over brilliantly.
-Llama Llama Red Pajama is packed with rhymes from start to finish — the title itself is a rhyme.
+However, if you are a master of the perfectly unexpected rhyme, it can go over brilliantly.
+Llama Llama Red Pajama, for instance, is packed with rhymes from start to finish.
 It’s a simple story of a cria (that’s a baby llama!) waiting for their mother to comfort them at bedtime.

 Illustration of a baby llama going to bed